 While analyzing the landing page, you will find tons of causes why your landing page is underperforming.
 You will find many different areas of improvement.
 If you work on them, you can record higher results.

 Multiple factors tell whether your page is underperforming or overperforming.
-We will look at each factor in the next section.

-A number of companies invest their time and effort to build the best landing pages.
-But the main point is how are your landing page KPIs more trackable?
+How are your landing page KPIs more trackable?
 For that, a number of landing page metrics are used.

 If you have put together a landing page then evaluating its performance KPIs would be the next step.

 Google Analytics is the perfect tool to check your landing page metrics.

 Google Analytics is the perfect tool to check your landing page performance.
 Google has developed this tool to monitor the performance of your websites and pages.
 With the help of this tool, you can quickly look at each metric in a few clicks.
 It tracks everything for you and makes it accessible to you with the help of an easy-to-use dashboard.